jhale/sustainable-scientific-software/README.md

 ### Retake policy

-This course is assessed on the basis of two courseworks and attendance at the practicals on Thursdays (mandatory, subject to the UL study regulations).
+This course is assessed on the basis of two courseworks and attendance at the practicals on Fridays (mandatory, subject to the UL study regulations).

 In case of sufficient attendance and failure of the courseworks, you can resubmit the assessment/coursework during the following semester.